 1. Don’t get things turned around.
 Jesus said if you love me you will follow my commandments.
 Some get this turned around and hear, “you love me because you follow my commandments.”
 Love God first, then following God’s commandments will flow from the Spirit.
 If you simply attempt to will yourself to follow rules and rudiments, splitting hairs on what you can and can’t do, you will be living under legalism.
 Studying the law in order to live a hair’s width inside of it is not loving God and it doesn’t lead to following His commands.
 When that is your mindset, you’re not keeping the greatest commandment.

 2. Pray.
-Ask God to put in your heart ever more love for Him.
+Ask God to put in your heart ever-more love for him.
 Loving God with all your heart, mind, soul and strength is not a natural thing, and so we are not, in our fleshy selves, inclined to do it.
 Loving God is a spiritual thing, and God is capable of giving you love for himself based on His grace.
-Once you love Him, living your life free from sin will be easier, though not easy.
+Once you love him, living your life free from sin will be easier, though not easy.
 But don’t let the “not easy” dissuade you.
 No direction that you take in your life will be an easy one, even if you decide to reject God and live in rebellion.
 If it looks easy, or it promises ease, you can know that Satan is involved somewhere.

 3. Read the scriptures.
 As God, by His grace, puts a love for himself in your heart you’ll also love His Word.
 As you love the scriptures you’ll find that they will increasingly become an anchor for you in a world that seems bent on going mad.
 You’ll find, as your knowledge of God through the scriptures increases, that your Biblical worldview will at the same time grow stronger.
 This will make you wise beyond your years, and it will guide you in avoiding much anguish and many tears, though not all anguish and tears.